AkseliRaj/VESIMITTARI-LUKEMIEN-AUTOMATISOINTI/README.md

    - Add new condominiums with unique numbers
    - View and delete existing condominiums

+3. **Manage Addresses**:
+   - Go to Water Meters → Addresses
+   - Select a condominium from the dropdown
+   - Add addresses (e.g., "Haarantie 2 A1", "Haarantie 2 A2")
+   - View and delete existing addresses

-3. **View Data and Charts**:
+4. **View Data and Charts**:
    - Go to Water Meters → Dashboard
    - Select a condominium from the dropdown
-   - View water consumption charts and tables
+   - View water consumption charts and tables with address information

 ## Database Structure

-The plugin creates two main tables:
+The plugin creates three main tables:

 ### `wp_water_meter_condominiums`
 - `id`: Primary key